cesrebol/cloud-resume/README.md

 - GitHub Actions

 ## Setup and Deployment
-Provide steps on how to set up and deploy the project.
-Include any prerequisites, Azure service configurations, and how to use GitHub Actions for CI/CD.

 ## Challenges and Learning
-Discuss any challenges faced during the project and how you resolved them.
-Highlight new skills or Azure services you learned through this challenge.

 ## Future Enhancements
-Outline any potential improvements or additions you plan to make to your project in the future.

 ## Acknowledgments
 Obviously, I would like to thank Forrest Brazeal.
 Forrest is the creator of this awesome Cloud Resume Challenge.

 ## Contact Information
-Provide your contact details for others to reach out to you, or link to your professional profiles like LinkedIn.